Wasdns/Wasdns.github.io/_pages/about.md

 - October 8, 2019.
 A paper titled "Design and Implementation of In-Network Gradient Compression for Accelerating Distributed Training of Deep Neural Networks" was accepted by [The Second National Conference on Advanced Computing and Defense](http://cacd.xintongconference.com/zh-CN/web/page?mid=264&pid=Home).
 (Co-author)
 - May 1, 2019.
 A paper titled "Design and Implementation of an Experimental Teaching Scheme for the Development of SDN Northbound Applications" was accepted by IEEE ICCSE 2019.
 (Co-author)
 - Since 2019.02, I joined ACS INNOV lab in ICT, CAS.
+- January 1, 2019.
+A paper titled "Multiple instances mapping of Service Function Chain with parallel Virtual Network Functions" was accepted by Journal of Algorithms & Computational Technology.
+(Co-author)

 ### 2018